 Marisa Bernard, Orton Gillingham Online Academy Executive Director

 Marisa is a dynamic educator with several years of successful teaching experience.
-She has been married for 30 years and has raised her 2 adult children.
+She has been married for 31 years and has raised her 2 adult children.
 She has her Bachelor’s Degree in Psychology with a focus in Cognition & Learning and has her Master’s Degree in Special Education.
 She is also a highly qualified Elementary Education Teacher.
 Marisa is a Reading Specialist and has worked on staff at the Dyslexia Institute of Indiana as both an educator and trainer of the Orton Gillingham Approach.
 She has also taught Special Education in a public school setting.
-She has remediated countless numbers of students on grade level by using research based strategies such as the Orton Gillingham Approach.
+Marisa also completed her Educational Leadership coursework at Ball State University and serves the OGOA as Executive Director.
+She has 20 years of teaching/OG experience and has remediated countless numbers of students on grade level by using research based strategies such as the Orton Gillingham Approach.
 Marisa is a professional member of the International Dyslexia Association.

 Marisa received a grant through the Lilly Foundation & traveled to the highlands of Ecuador to teach English, using the Orton Gillingham Approach, to the indigenous children.
 She also learned organic farming from her host family & brought this knowledge back to her home school to begin a school wide organic garden for the special needs students to cultivate & maintain.